-The Three Peaks of Pen-y-ghent, Ingleborough and Whernside are the best known hills in the Yorkshire Dales National Park.
-Every year lots of people reach the top of at least one of the fells, and many conquer all three summits.
+The Three Peaks of Pen-y-ghent, Ingleborough and Whernside are among the best known hills in the Yorkshire Dales National Park.
+Every year lots of people reach the top of at least one, and many conquer all three summits.

 Get to the top - Three Peaks walks